lmapii/practical-zephyr/03_devicetree_semantics/readme.md

 #define DT_N_S_node_refs_P_phandle_by_label_EXISTS 1
 ```

-Zephyr's generator translated either property value into the node's identifier, just like we've seen for the `/aliases` and `/chosen` nodes.
+Zephyr's generator translated both property values into the node's identifier, just like we've seen for the `/aliases` and `/chosen` nodes.
 The format in which the property's value is provided in the devicetree does not matter for the generated output - which is of the same type `phandle`.

-It is a bit surprising, though, that Zephyr also generated macros containing `_IDX_0` and the macro with the suffix `_LEN`: `phandle` typed properties only support a single value (try it out!).
+It is a bit surprising, though, that Zephyr also generated macros containing `_IDX_0` and the macro with the suffix `_LEN`: After all, `phandle`-typed properties only support a single value (try adding more!).
 The reason for this becomes clear when looking at the output for our property `phandles` of the same-named type:

 ```c
 #define DT_N_S_node_refs_P_phandles_IDX_0 DT_N_S_node_a